cakephp/docs/en/core-libraries/components/access-control-lists.rst

 Now that we understand the concepts, lets look at how CakePHP implements them.
 In CakePHP you generally interface with the ``AclComponent`` and check permissions at the controller level.
-AclComponent integrates well with the :php:class:`AuthComponent` using both the ``Actions`` and ``Crud`` authorization objects.
+The AclComponent integrates well with the :php:class:`AuthComponent` using both the ``Actions`` and ``Crud`` authorization objects.

 Built-in ACL Backends
 =====================